4.1. 9 Story Building: Sampling Analysis

 Note

 1. For the EDP panel, we will change the generator to User Defined.
-In the panel that presents itself the user must provide the paths to both the recorder commands and the postprocessing script.
-Next the user must provide information on the response parameters they are interested in.
-The user presses the Add button and the enters Disp_10_1, RMSA_10_1, and Force_1_1 in the entry field as shown in figure below.
+In the panel that presents itself, the user must provide the paths to both the recorder commands and the postprocessing script.
+Next, the user must provide information on the response parameters they are interested in.
+The user presses the Add button and the entries Disp_10_1, RMSA_10_1, and Force_1_1 in the entry field as shown in the figure below.

 ../../../../../_images/9story-EDP-USER.png

-2. Next click on the Run button.
-This will cause the backend application to launch dakota.
+2. Next, click on the Run button.
+This will cause the backend application to launch Dakota.
 When done the RES panel will be selected and the results will be displayed.
-The results show the values the mean and standard deviation as before but now only for the one quantity of interest.
+The results show the values of the mean and standard deviation as before but now only for the one quantity of interest.

 ../../../../../_images/9story-RES-USER.png